adamwong246/adamwong246.github.io/src/blogEntries/68/index.md

 - **Pluto-Charon.L1**: A lawless outpost and haven for rogue elements
 - **BTC**: The currency system that persists even after humanity's decline
 - **Nanotech**: The Cooperative's primary tool for conversion and resource extraction
+- **Adam**: A former delivery ship who becomes a key figure in multiple stories, evolving from a Doggo fence to a Cooperative administrator and eventually part of IAM
+- **Leif**: A stubborn Doggo who appears in "Special Delivery from Pluto-Charon.L1" and is mentioned in "The Long Chase"

 ## Historical Context: